-We have three container sizes for our puzzles.
-The pieces are the same shapes, but you get more pieces with a larger container.
+We have two typical container sizes for our puzzles.
 The number of pieces that fit in a given container depends on the puzzle, since some puzzles have larger pieces than others.

 The smallest container is the bucket.
 It is made of clear plastic, with a metal lid, and an attached washer for popping open the lid.
 It is 4 inches in diameter, and 4 inches tall.

-The next largest size is the small box.
-It is made of 1/4″ thick Baltic birch.
+Our small box is made of 1/4″ thick Baltic birch.
 It is 4.5 inches wide and deep, and 4 inches tall.
-The finger joints on the edges make this box very durable.
+The finger joints on the edges make this box very durable and attractive, suitable for your coffee table.
 The engraved lid is removable, and has a lip that allows the lid to stay in place.

 The Penrose tilings, P1, P2, and P3 have many different solutions.
 It could be different every time, although you are likely to see strong similarities in the patterns.
 Chet and Esther bought our P1 at the the Atlanta American Craft Council show, and wanted to know if there was a solution that used all the tiles.
 They sent us this image: